richard-gibson/play-coffee/README.md

 GET     /api/business                   List all businesses with their related outlets GET     /api/business/:id               List a business with related outlets by a given ID
 ```

+# Session 3
+##Exercise: Admin panel
+Add actions to the CoffeeBusinessController that will enable admin users to view and delete businesses

+Routes to implement
+GET     /coffee-admin                   controllers.CoffeeBusinessController.listBusinesses
+GET     /business/delete/:id            controllers.CoffeeBusinessController.deleteBusinessById(id:Int)

+The coffee-admin route should only display info from the Coffee_business table
+Add a link beside each coffee business enabling the user to delete the business
+(note a business can only be deleted if it doesn't have any related Outlets)

+If you are feeling adventurous:
+Implement another route to list a business with all related outlets using the route below
+GET     /business/read/:id              controllers.CoffeeBusinessController.listBusinessById(id:Int)